|Course Length:||1 Year Full-Time|

 |Start Dates:||September 2020, September 2021|

 Successful completion of the programme leads to recommendation for Qualified Teacher Status.

 This comprehensive programme incorporates the very latest curriculum requirements and offers you the chance to learn from leading experts in Mathematics teacher training.
 You will strengthen your subject knowledge and boost your personal and professional ICT skills, ensuring you are at the cutting edge of teaching and learning.

 The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective lessons and learning strategies.
 Hands-on classroom experience provides opportunities to further deepen your own subject knowledge.

-If you have a degree in Mathematics or a related subject and want to develop the numeric and problem-solving abilities of secondary school pupils aged 11 to 16, this is the programme is for you.
+If you are a graduate and want to develop the numeric and problem-solving abilities of secondary school pupils aged 11 to 16, this is the programme is for you.

 Student and Alumni Profiles